-Here’s your real estate market update, with statistics for Breckenridge, Colorado!
+Here’s some real estate market statistics for Breckenridge, Colorado.

-It’s still a strong buyer’s market.
-Prices are roughly flat since January 2009, and the number of sales has clearly started to increase.
+It’s a strong buyer’s market.
+Prices are roughly flat since January 2009, and the number of sales has stabilized.

 There’s plenty to choose from, prices are rolled back to 2005-2006 levels, and sellers are motivated.
 If you’ve been wanting to invest in Summit County, CO, now is the time!

-- 2006 was the peak year for number of transactions (year to date)
+- 2005 was the peak year for number of transactions

 - 2009 is the lowest year for number of transactions

-- The total sales volume (the sum of all selling prices) is also up 30% vs 2010!
+- The total sales volume (the sum of all selling prices) is up 6% vs 2009

 - The prices of properties peaked in late 2007 / early 2008.
 Prices are currently 25-30% below that peak.

 - Prices have stabilized.
 Several condo complexes and subdivisions are showing that sold prices per square foot are roughly flat since 1/1/2009.
-There is no strong downtrend in selling prices.
-Some areas show slight increases, some show slight decreases, but the overall recovery of the local Breckenridge real estate market is unmistakeable
+There is no strong downtrend in selling prices for all of 2009 – 2010.

 Please check back from time to time, for more Breckenridge Colorado real estate market statistics and analysis.